opentok/opentok-android-sdk-samples/README.md

             NUM_CHANNELS_RENDERING);

 The CustomAudioDevice class overrides the `initCapturer()` method, defined in the BaseAudioDevice class.
-This method initializes the app's audio capturer, instantiating a an andriod.media.AudioRecord instance to be used to capture audio from the device's audio input
+This method initializes the app's audio capturer, instantiating an andriod.media.AudioRecord instance to be used to capture audio from the device's audio input
 hardware: